mohdmaazgani/AI-Content-Detector/README.md

 **Introduction**

 The [**Free AI Content Detector**](https://www.freedetector.ai/) is an open-source project focused on analyzing and identifying various types of content using cutting-edge Artificial Intelligence technology.
 It can detect text, image, audio, and video content, making it a versatile tool for many applications.
+AI Content Detector is a powerful tool designed to identify AI-generated text.
+Using advanced Natural Language Processing (NLP) techniques, this detector helps distinguish between human-written and AI-generated content.

 **Features**

-1. **Text Analysis**: Detects and categorizes text content based on subject matter, sentiment, and language.
+ **Text Analysis**: Detects and categorizes text content based on subject matter, sentiment, and language.
-1. **Image Analysis**: Identifies objects, text, and features in images.
+ **Image Analysis**: Identifies objects, text, and features in images.
 Also capable of detecting explicit content.
-1. **Audio Analysis**: Transcribes and categorizes audio files.
+ **Audio Analysis**: Transcribes and categorizes audio files.
 It can identify spoken language, music genre, and explicit content.
-1. **Video Analysis**: Identifies objects, text, and people in video content, along with any explicit content.
+ **Video Analysis**: Identifies objects, text, and people in video content, along with any explicit content.
+ **Fast and Efficient** – Processes content in real-time **User-Friendly Interface** – Simple and intuitive UI for easy analysis **Multi-Platform Support** – Works on web browsers seamlessly **Open-Source** – Contributions and improvements are welcome

 **Installation: Requirements**